WildCodeSchool/workshop-html-css-responsive/README.md

 ## Initialisation
 - In a new folder, create a *index.html* file.
-- Open the file with your favorite IDE and add the HTML5 tags (html, head, body).
+- Open the file with your favorite IDE and add the HTML5 basic tags (DOCTYPE, html, head, body).
 - Create a *style.css* file
 - In the `<head>`, first add some mandatory tags as `<meta>` or `<title>`
   ```html